mongodb/docs-cluster-to-cluster-sync/source/includes/collections/behavior-capped-collections.rst

 Starting in 1.3.0, {+c2c-product-name+} supports :ref:`capped
 collections <manual-capped-collection>` with some limitations.

-- :dbcommand:`convertToCapped` is not supported.
+- ``mongosync`` does not support :dbcommand:`convertToCapped`.
 If you run ``convertToCapped``, ``mongosync`` exits with an error.
-- :dbcommand:`cloneCollectionAsCapped` is not supported.
+- ``mongosync`` does not support :dbcommand:`cloneCollectionAsCapped`.
+- ``mongosync`` does not support dropping a collection and then recreating the collection with the same name as a capped collection.

 Capped collections on the source cluster work normally during sync.